biobakery/humann/doc/UserManual.md

 2. Create an idmapping file formatted for HUMAnN2 using the legacy kegg databases and adding full names for the Kegg organisms
     * `` $ humann2_humann1_kegg --ikoc humann1/data/koc --igenels humann1/data/genels --o legacy_kegg_idmapping.tsv ``

+3. Create a joint taxonomic profile from all of the samples in your set (see tutorial [Joint taxonomic profile](#markdown-header-joint-taxonomic-profile))

+4. Create a custom Kegg database for your data set, with genus-specific taxonomic limitation, using your joint taxonomic profile
+    * `` $ humann2_build_custom_database --input genes.pep --output custom_database --id-mapping legacy_kegg_idmapping.tsv --format diamond --taxonomic-profile max_taxonomic_profile.tsv ``

-3. Run HUMAnN2 on your kegg alignment file, $SAMPLE, with results written to $OUTPUT_DIR
+5. Run HUMAnN2 on your quality-controlled metagenome files using the custom database with results written to $OUTPUT_DIR
+    * for $SAMPLE.fastq in samples
-    * `` $ humann2 --input $SAMPLE --output $OUTPUT_DIR --id-mapping legacy_kegg_idmapping.tsv --pathways-database humann1/data/keggc ``
+        * `` $ humann2 --input $SAMPLE.fastq --output $OUTPUT_DIR --id-mapping legacy_kegg_idmapping.tsv --pathways-database humann1/data/keggc --protein-database custom_database --bypass-nucleotide-search``
-    * To run with the kegg modules instead of kegg pathways provide the file ``humann1/data/modulec``.
+        * To run with the kegg modules instead of the kegg pathways provide the file ``humann1/data/modulec`` to the pathways database option.
+    * If you would like both the kegg modules and kegg pathways output files, first run all samples with the command above.
+Then run again providing the kegg modules file along with the gene families output file from each run (ie foreach $SAMPLE_genefamilies.tsv run "$ humann2 --input $SAMPLE_genefamilies.tsv --output $MODULES_OUTPUT_DIR --pathways-database humann1/data/modulec").
+These runs will only compute the kegg modules and will not run the translated search portion again which was already done in the first set of runs.
+This will save compute time and disk space.

-    * For a demo run, provide the demo input file included with the original version of HUMAnN ``humann1/input/mock_even_lc.tsv``.
+Alternatively, blastx-like output, created from running translated search of your quality-controlled metagenome files against the kegg database, can be provided as input to HUMAnN2.
+For a demo run, provide the demo input file included with the original version of HUMAnN ``humann1/input/mock_even_lc.tsv`` using the command ``$ humann2 --input humann1/input/mock_even_lc.tsv --output $OUTPUT_DIR --id-mapping legacy_kegg_idmapping.tsv --pathways-database humann1/data/keggc``.

 ### Joint taxonomic profile ###